lookitscook/kiosk/README.md

 #Chrome Kiosk

 Basic kiosk packaged application.
 Allows any URL to be loaded as a fullscreen kiosk in Google Chrome or Chrome OS, also disables device sleep mode while app is running.
+This version has been updated to support the Appazur Kiosk Launcher extension.

 ##Features